dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 issuewild "comodoca.com"
 ```

-Note that the presence of issuewild will override the `issue`.
+Note that the presence of issuewild overrides the `issue`.
 Therefore, Let's Encrypt _is not allowed_ to issue wildcard certificates (regardless of the fact that they don't support this type of certificate).

 Finally, to get notified of policy violations, you can add a record with the `iodef` tag, containing the email address to notify: